Legal

 1.

-Plaintiff’s foreign judgment, on which this cause is based, was rendered in the circuit court of Fairfax County, Virginia, on the 4th of June, 1996, considerably more than ten years ago, as evidenced by the certified attachments to Plaintiff’s Notice of Filing Foreign Judgment Pursuant to Code 35.004 of the Texas Civil Practices and Remedies Code, said Notice mailed to Defendant by certified mail dated 15 Sep 2009.
+Plaintiff’s foreign judgment, on which this cause is based, was rendered in the circuit court of Somewhere, Georgia, on the 4th of June, 1986, considerably more than ten years ago, as evidenced by the certified attachments to Plaintiff’s Notice of Filing Foreign Judgment Pursuant to Code 35.004 of the Texas Civil Practices and Remedies Code, said Notice mailed to Defendant by certified mail dated 15 Sep 1999.

 2.